No. 03 · Nurse-led

 Will it help with acne or scarring?

-Boosters help skin quality but they’re not the right tool for active acne or scar tissue specifically.
+Boosters help skin quality.
+But they’re not the right tool for active acne or scar tissue specifically.
 For scarring or texture, microneedling or polynucleotides are usually a better choice.
 We talk through the right combination at consultation.

 Can I have it if I’m pregnant or breastfeeding?